3.50 from 2 votes

 marshmallows on top of hot chocolate cake batter in the mug.

-1. In a microwave-safe mug, combine 1 packet of hot cocoa mix and ¼ cup of flour.
-Pour in ¼ cup of milk and 2 tablespoon vegetable oil, stirring until smooth.
+1. Mix the batter.
+In a microwave-safe 12-14 oz mug, whisk together 1 packet hot cocoa mix and ¼ cup flour until combined.
+Add ¼ cup milk and 2 tablespoons vegetable oil, stirring until the batter is smooth with no dry pockets.

-SERVING: I like to wait a minute or two before enjoying my mug cake; it can be a little too hot as soon as it comes out of the microwave.
+SERVING: I like to wait a minute or two before enjoying my dessert; it can be a little too hot as soon as it comes out of the microwave.

 Feel free to add more mini marshmallows, chocolate chips, or chocolate syrup to the top of your mug cake before serving.
 It's also great with whipped cream, chocolate shavings, or ice cream!